bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

   - mp4
 ~~~

-This will cause BigBlueButton to generate an additional `.mp4` file any video (webcams and screen share) that was shared during the session.
-Note: This will increase the processing time and storage size of recordings with video files
+This change will cause BigBlueButton to generate an additional `.mp4` file for the video components (webcam and screen share) that was shared during the session.
+This change only applies to new recordings.
+If you want this change to apply to any existing recordings, you need use the `bbb-record` command to [rebuild them](/dev/recording.html#rebuild-a-recording).

+This change will increase the processing time and storage size of recordings with video files as it will now generate two videos: `.webm` and `.mp4` for the webcam and screen share videos.

 # Other configuration options